dreed47/WifiMQTTManager/README.md

 # WiFiMQTTManager

-ESP32/ESP8266 library that extends the [WiFiManager](https://github.com/tzapu/WiFiManager/tree/development) and [PubSub Client](https://github.com/knolleary/pubsubclient) Libraries and adds the ability to save SSID, WiFi password, and MQTT connection settings so that they don't have to be hard-coded in your sketches.
+This ESP32/ESP8266 library extends the [WiFiManager](https://github.com/tzapu/WiFiManager/tree/development) and [PubSub Client](https://github.com/knolleary/pubsubclient) libraries and adds the ability to save SSID, WiFi password, and MQTT connection settings so that they don't have to be hard-coded in your sketches.
 Also allows for user friendly naming of your IoT devices and publishes device registration data back to a Node Red Dashboard where you can initiate service actions on your devices (e.g. restart, or bring up it's access point to reconfigure/rename device, etc)

 It's assumed that you already know how to setup an [Arduino development environment](https://www.arduino.cc/en/Guide/HomePage), including [how to install libraries](https://www.arduino.cc/en/Guide/Libraries), and that you already have [MQTT](https://mosquitto.org/download/) and [Node Red](https://nodered.org/docs/getting-started/)/[Dashboard](https://flows.nodered.org/node/node-red-dashboard) installed.